rfjakob/earlyoom/MANPAGE.md

 # Why not trigger the kernel oom killer?

+You can make earlyoom trigger the kernel oom killer (`echo f > /proc/sysrq-trigger`) by passing the `--kernel-oom` flag.
+However, be aware of the following:

-Earlyoom does not use `echo f > /proc/sysrq-trigger` because the Chrome people made their browser always be the first (innocent!)  victim by setting `oom_score_adj` very high.
+Earlyoom does not use the kernel oom killer per default because the Chrome people made their browser always be the first (innocent!)  victim by setting `oom_score_adj` very high.
 Instead, earlyoom finds out itself by reading through `/proc/*/status` (actually `/proc/*/statm`, which contains the same information but is easier to parse programmatically).

-Additionally, in recent kernels (tested on 4.0.5), triggering the kernel oom killer manually may not work at all.
+Additionally, in some Linux kernels (tested on 4.0.5), triggering the kernel oom killer manually does not work at all.
 That is, it may only free some graphics memory (that will be allocated immediately again) and not actually kill any process.
+This bug was fixed in Linux 5.17.

 # MEMORY USAGE